cepsadigital/github-action-devops-test-and-code-analysis/README.md

-# Run Tests and Code Analysis GitHub Action  1.0.0
+# Run Python Testing GitHub Action  1.0.0

 The `github-action-devops-python-testing` Github Action will run your tests with **Tox and generate coverage, pylint and bandit reports.**